SantoriniDave.com

 Are ferries running in June?

 Yes.
 June is a strong ferry month for Santorini and the Cyclades.
-Main routes to Athens, Mykonos, Naxos, Paros, Crete, and other islands have good service.
+Main routes to Athens, Mykonos, Naxos, Paros, Crete, Milos, and other islands have good service.
 Book popular routes ahead, especially high-speed ferries and fixed itineraries.
 See my Greek ferries guide.

 Do I need a rental car in June?